uranxo/chemistry-library/README.md

 # How to compile your own program:

-Prerequisites: have g++ installed and in your system path

 If you want to include all the features:
 ```
 g++ example.cpp chemlib.cpp -o myprogram